-COLUMBUS, Ohio – When the Roger Bacon boys basketball team played in the state semifinals Thursday, they might have heard the echo of the cheers from the Spartans' unforgettable state championship 14 years ago.
+COLUMBUS, Ohio – When the Roger Bacon boys basketball team played in the 2018 state semifinals, they might have heard the echo of the cheers from the Spartans' unforgettable state championship 16 years before.

-James, a junior who wore Michael Jordan's No. 23, had been already been acclaimed as the next Jordan.
+James, a junior who wore Michael Jordan's No. 23, had already been acclaimed as the next Jordan.
 The week before, he was featured on the cover of Sports Illustrated.
-The headline proclaimed the 6-8 phenom "The Chosen One."
+The headline proclaimed the 6-7 phenom "The Chosen One."

 LeBron guaranteed victory in a TV interview the night before the state title game.
 But when Roger Bacon's Beckham Wyrick greeted him with a forearm shiver the first time down the court, it was GAME ON.

 A state-tournament record crowd of 18,375 packed Ohio State's Value City Arena.
 Scalpers charged $200 – a king's ransom then – to see "The King."
 Most expected SVSM to cruise to its third straight Division II title with James.
 The Irish were 75-0 against Ohio teams in James' first three years, losing only three games against the best national competition.

 But Roger Bacon came in confident.
 A year before, coach Bill Brewer knew he would have a strong team, so he scheduled a December game against James and the Irish at the MAC Center at Kent State.
 The game was tied at 66 with four minutes to go, and although SVSM won, 79-70, the Spartans vowed the next time would be different.

 "I'm glad Coach scheduled that first game," 6-8 center Monty St. Clair said after the title game.
 "Going into that game, we had no idea what to expect, no idea what he (James) would do against us.
 In this game, we knew exactly what to expect."